Storage heaters and radiators aren’t popular anymore as they used to be.

 Start by spraying an even coat of primer using a back-and-forth motion.
 You should work in a way to cover all the visible surfaces properly.

-After you are done with priming all the surfaces let them dry for about 24 hours before painting.
+After you are done priming all the surfaces, let them dry for about 24 hours before painting.

 Step 5: Paint the metal storage heater

-As we have done with priming, apply the paint in a similar fashion.
+As we have done with priming, similarly apply the paint.

 Just make sure that you use high-temperature metal spray paint and spray evenly on all the visible surfaces.

 Between each coat allow at least 5 to 7 minutes to dry the paint.
-This will avoid the spray paint from getting sticky.
+This will prevent the spray paint from getting sticky.

 Step 6: Clean up the space

-If you have used the paintbrush, clean it properly and store it safely for next usage.
+If you have used the paintbrush, clean it properly and store it safely for your next usage.